komaljoshi-sjsu/cmpe255-spring21/lab3/Readme.md

 ## Result

 The following image shows actual digit value and its corresponding result whether it is 5 or not.
 Image is not shown in results, however, when running python script, first image will be shown and then its computation will get executed.
+All the saved images are put inside /images folder.

 ![picture](images/lab3.png)